UniFolios/SaaSLand/README.md

   - Update `style={{ backgroundColor: '#000000' }}` to change the background color.
   - Modify `className="py-32"` to adjust the section's vertical spacing.

-By making these changes, you can personalize the **Clients** section to highlight your product’s partnerships and collaborations. 🚀
+By making these changes, you can personalize the **Clients** section to highlight your product's partnerships and collaborations. 🚀

 ### **Tools 🛠️**
 The **Tools** section showcases the technologies used in the project, displayed in a two-row grid with a fade-up animation effect.